Skip to main content

 3 mentions Positive Neutral Negative

-• “The devs have a nice sense of humor and will troll you every now and then with something they came up with, but in my eyes, it just adds to the charm!”
+• “The developers have a nice sense of humor and occasionally troll you with their own creative ideas, which adds to the game's charm.”

 • replayability